-Join Bryan O'Neil Hughes for an in-depth discussion in this video Utilizing presets effectively , part of Black and White with Lightroom and Photoshop.
+Join Bryan O'Neil Hughes for an in-depth discussion in this video Utilizing presets effectively , part of Lightroom Classic CC and Photoshop: Black and White Photography (2015).

 - OK, so we've done a lot of different things to this image.…Let's step back and take a look.…To do that, in the lower left-hand corner,…we've got a nice Before & After toggle.…We can see where we started with our color image,…and where we opened up, toned,…corrected our black and white image.…It looks so much better, so different.…When I want to get back to my standard view,…I'm just gonna click in the far left-hand corner…and there's my image.…Now, let's talk about reusing all of our hard work.…There's a few different ways to do that.…

 If I were to hit the g key…and come back to my Library,…if I wanted to just copy the content of that image…to, say, this one of the water tanks, I could command-click…and come over here and say Sync Settings.…They're already highlighted.…I could just say Synchronize and this image is gonna take…on all the characteristics of the other image.…It's gonna give me a great place to start from.…If I want to reset that, of course, I could just come…over here to Quick Develop and say Reset All.…

 - Shooting with black and white in mind

 - Creating black-and-white HDR images with Lightroom Classic CC and Photoshop

 - Taking advantage of black-and-white adjustment layers

 - Working with the Silver Efex plugin

 - Converting to black and white on the go